informatics-isi-edu/ermrest/user-doc/install-centos6.md

 ### Workaround HTTPD errors related to mod_wsgi not finding its sockets

-On some versions of Fedora and CentOS, you may encounter errors in the Apache SSL server log similar to `Unable to connect to WSGI daemon process on '/var/run/wsgi/wsgi.1331.1.1.sock'`.
+With older deployments, you may encounter errors in the Apache SSL server log similar to `Unable to connect to WSGI daemon process on '/var/run/wsgi/wsgi.1331.1.1.sock'`.

-A workaround is to configure the SE-Linux context:

-    semanage fcontext --add --type httpd_var_run_t "/var/run/wsgi"
-    restorecon -rv /var/run/wsgi
+The solution is to use `/var/run/httpd/wsgi` as the WSGI socket directory in the `/etc/httpd/conf.d/wsgi_ermrest.conf` file.
+This location will have appropriate SE-Linux context to work with the default Apache httpd sandboxing.

 ### PostgreSQL 9.2 or above